 It’s not always easy to ask for an adjustment, so we have developed some example case studies, to act as a guide.
 You can use these to help you decide whether to ask for help, or take the test without help.

 You should also take the appropriate practice test before taking an actual test.
 If you experience difficulties accessing either type of test, you can contact the recruiter in the job advert for further help.

 Test results & feedback

 Your test score is calculated from your responses, which we compare with the results of a peer group who took the same test - this creates a percentile.
 For example, if you score at the 44th percentile, it means you scored better than 44% of the comparison group.
-Meeting the minimum required percentile is no guarantee of an invite to continue the selection process.
+Meeting the minimum required percentile is no guarantee of an invitation to continue the selection process.

-For the judgment test you will receive a feedback report to help you understand your test performance.
+For the Judgment Test you will receive a feedback report to help you understand your test performance.
 This also provides general suggestions about how to improve further.

 You won’t be given answers to specific test questions, to avoid compromising the security of the test.
 If we shared test answers, this would give an unfair advantage to anyone who has them.

 Questions or concerns